| 3-day forecast 10-day forecast | Smoke forecast | Avy forecast | |||

 Maps from Mike Nash:

-Directions to trailhead: here
+Directions to the trailhead: here

 GaiGPS Track: here